What Software Do Most Medical Offices Use?

 The various benefits of adopting electronic health records (EHRs) are becoming more apparent to healthcare professionals as they continue to implement them.
 Electronic health records (EHRs) provide several advantages, including the following:

-- Confidential and Secure: Electronic health records provide specialized features with higher levels of security and confidentiality than paper records.
+Electronic health records provide specialized features with higher levels of security and confidentiality than paper records.
 The data is encrypted and securely kept in centralized medical database software.
 It also includes built-in safeguards that guard against tampering.
-Some of these safeguards include audit trails (which reveal who viewed the files and when) and digital signatures (which rule out the possibility of file tampering).
+These safeguards include audit trails (which reveal who viewed the files and when) and digital signatures (which rule out the possibility of file tampering).
 There is also no chance of data loss with EHRs since they can be backed up electronically.

 Downsides of Adopting EHRs Instead of Printed Charts